Writing for Children: Voice, Story & Structure

 A delightful and rewarding class.
 Helena’s comments reflected thought and experience, they made me think about my writing in new ways. – Dorothy Kohrherr

-Also offered as a weekend retreat in upstate New York’s Catskill Mountains.
+Also offered as a long weekend retreat in upstate New York’s Catskill Mountains.

 Small classes fill quickly!